great-northern-diver/loon/website/md/index.md

 # Point Glyph Types

-As seen in the above screenshot, `loon` supports multiple point styles; points can be individually displayed either as dots, images, star glyphs or text strings.
+`loon` supports multiple point glyph types.
+That is, points can be individually displayed with primitive glyphs or with custom glyphs.

 ![](images/point_glyph_types.png "loon point types: dot, star glyph, image, text and polygon.")